StetHD/tarifa-book/platforms/index.md

 * [windows phone 8](./wp8.md)
 * [browser](./browser.md)

-This section covers the specific part of each platforms.
+This section covers the specific parts of each platform.